 Our tax contribution

-The Group paid the following taxes, duties and levies in 2018 (including full 12 months’ costs for Ladbrokes Coral):-
+The Group paid the following taxes, duties and levies in 2019 (excluding exceptional payments/repayments relating to historic tax litigation):-

 GVC Holdings (UK) Ltd regards this publication as complying with the duty under paragraph 16(2), Schedule 19, Finance Act 2016.